 In 1937, Britain separated the administration of India and Burma and the latter officially became a crown colony.
 However the Second World War was soon to erupt, shaking the British Empire to its foundations and dramatically changing the course of Burmese history.

 Aung San, father of Aung San Suu Kyi, was one such thakin.
 He was also the editor of the student newspaper at Rangoon University and president of the All Burma Students’ Union.
-At 26 years old he left with 30 others to Japan, there to seek support for the struggle against colonial rule and to receive military training.
+At 26 years old he left with 29 others to Japan, there to seek support for the struggle against colonial rule and to receive military training.

 In January 1947, General Aung San visited British Prime Minister Clement Atlee at 10 Downing Street and negotiated terms for Burma to gain independence within the year.
-Back in Burma, Aung San met with Shan, Chin, Karen and Kachin leaders to sign the Panglong Agreement, bringing them into the independent Union of Burma but also promising that these ethnic races could dictate their own political future if they were unhappy with the situation after a decade.
+Back in Burma, Aung San met with Shan, Chin, and Kachin leaders (but not the Karen with who relations had been sorely tested during the war) to sign the Panglong Agreement, bringing them into the independent Union of Burma but also promising that these ethnic races could dictate their own political future if they were unhappy with the situation after a decade.